SDK Reference

 This reference documents the functions and classes available with import agentops

-.
+for the Python SDK.
 The AgentOps SDK is designed for easy integration with your agent applications, offering both simple auto-instrumentation and more detailed manual tracing capabilities.

 Core Functions